mkinnan/logintoboggan/README.md

 logintoboggan
 =============

-The Login Tobaggan module for DrupalGap.
+The LoginToboggan module for DrupalGap.